How I treat Logo

 • Charcot – Leyden crystals often present

-• Erythropoiesis – Normal
+• Erythropoiesis – Normal/ dysplastic

 • Marrow should be carefully searched for any process which might explain eosinophilia as a secondary reaction – vasculitis, lymphoma, ALL, granulomatous reaction etc